rohitkjohnedu/my_yade/doc/sphinx/installation.rst

 and where the source code will be compiled.
 Here is an example for a folder structure::

 	myYade/       		## base directory
-		trunk/		## folder for source code in which you use github build/		## folder in which the sources will be compiled; build-directory; use cmake here install/	## install folder; contains the executables
+		trunk/		## folder for source code in which you use git build/		## folder in which the sources will be compiled; build-directory; use cmake here install/	## install folder; contains the executables